Jinanggd/Advanced-Visualization-Project/README.md

 PENDING to be refracted

 This is a project I did for a subject called Advanced Visualization at Universitat Pompeu Fabra which renders a 3D Scene with different types of illumination and shaders.
-It is written in C++ with OpenGl libraries
+It is written in C++ with OpenGL libraries

 # Installation